 As a Norwegian-American growing up in an immigrant community in Oslo, Norway, I became interested at an early age in how exilic groups form senses of belonging in the diaspora.
 I later went to live and study in Thailand where I became interested in the plight of Burmese refugees.
 As a practitioner of dance, one way I engage my research community is through practice and performance.
 As a result, my research and teaching interests span diverse subdisciplines and methodologies, such as political ethnography, critical political theory, dance ethnography, Asian cultural studies, mobilities studies, aesthetics and international relations with a particular emphasis on refugee politics in Southeast Asia.

-My forthcoming book manuscript, Dancing the Nation: The Politics of Exile, Mobility, and Displacement along the Thai-Burma Border, is based on embedded field research in Northern Thailand, where I conducted ethnographic and archival research with Tai refugees from Burma.
+My in-progress book manuscript, Aesthetic Nationalism: The Dance of War and Exile along the Thai-Myanmar Border, is based on embedded field research in Northern Thailand, where I conducted ethnographic and archival research with Tai refugees from Myanmar.
 I was the 2015 Moscotti Fellow for Southeast Asian Studies and my research has received funding from The École française d’Extrême-Orient (EFEO) and language training from several Foreign Languages and Area Studies Fellowships, as well as a fellowship from the Fulbright-Hays Group Projects Abroad Program for the Advanced Study of Thai.